cross-solution/YawikDocs/source/modules/core/notifications.rst

 Rendering
 ^^^^^^^^^

-Notifications are rendered by injecting a child view model into the layout via an Listener on the Zend Framework's RENDER event.

-This injected view model renders the template which is registered under the key `core/notifications`_ in the view manager's template map.
+To render notifications it is necessary to render the template which is registered under the key `core/notifications`_ in the view manager's template map.

 The default view script provided renders all notifications in a div container